Core Spreads vs Capital Index, Who's Better?

 The minimum deposit for Capital Index is $250.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Core Spreads and Capital Index are a good choice.
+Depending on your current situation, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both Core Spreads and Capital Index are a good option.

 Core Spreads vs Capital Index - Regulation And Licencing In More Detail